GASP, a generalized framework for agglomerative clustering of signed graphs and its application to Instance Segmentation: Appendix

-\paragraph*{Complexity} In the main loop, the algorithm iterates over all edges, but the only iterations presenting a complexity different from $\mathcal{O}(1)$ are the ones involving a merge of two clusters, which are at most $N-1$.
+\paragraph*{Complexity} In the main loop of Phase 1, the algorithm iterates over all edges, but the only iterations presenting a complexity different from $\mathcal{O}(1)$ are the ones involving a merge of two clusters, which are at most $N-1$.
 By using a union-find data structure (with path compression and union by rank) the time complexity of \texttt{merge}$(u, v)$ and \texttt{find}($u$) operations is $\mathcal{O}(\alpha(N))$, where $\alpha$ is the slowly growing inverse Ackerman function.
 The algorithm then iterates over the neighbors of the merged cluster (at most $N$) and updates/deletes values in the priority queue ($\mathcal{O}(\log |E|)$).
-Therefore, similarly to a heap-based implementation of hierarchical agglomerative clustering, our implementation of \algname{} has a complexity of $\mathcal{O}(N^2 \log N)$.
+Therefore, similarly to a heap-based implementation of hierarchical agglomerative clustering, our implementation of \algname{} - Phase 1 has a complexity of $\mathcal{O}(N^2 \log N)$.
 In the worst case, when the graph is dense and $|E|=N^2$, the algorithm requires $\mathcal{O}(N^2)$ memory.
 Nevertheless, in our practical applications the graph is much sparser, so $\mathcal{O}(|E|)=\mathcal{O}(N)$.
-With a single-linkage, corresponding to the choice of the \emph{Maximum} update rule in our framework, the algorithm can be clearly implemented by using the more efficient Kruskal's Minimum Spanning Tree algorithm with complexity $\mathcal{O}(N \log N)$.
-Moreover, in the next section, we present an efficient implementation of \algname{} with \emph{Absolute Maximum} linkage that has empirical $\mathcal{O}(N \log N)$ complexity.
+With a single-linkage, corresponding to the choice of the \emph{Maximum} update rule in our framework, the algorithm can be implemented by using the more efficient Kruskal's Minimum Spanning Tree algorithm with complexity $\mathcal{O}(N \log N)$, but only when cannotLinkConstraints are not used.
+Moreover, \algname{} with \emph{Absolute Maximum} linkage can be implemented more efficiently (see next section).